-This University views plagiarism as serious academic misconduct.
 Plagiarism means using someone else's work or ideas (whether that is a written source, image, table or graph) and giving the impression they are your own.
-This can be avoided by always acknowledging your sources by referring to them at the point of quoting or paraphrasing (that is expressing the information in your own words).
+This can be avoided by always acknowledging your sources by referring to them at the point of quoting or paraphrasing (that is, expressing the information in your own words).
 If you are quoting, always remember to use 'quotation marks' to indicate this.
-It is also important when referencing to use the preferred style within your School.
+It is also important when referencing to use the preferred style within your school.
+It is important to remember that plagiarism also includes the use of generative artificial intelligence tools to generate content without appropriate acknowledgement of the source.